s100projects/ATX_DC2DC/README.md

 ### 7.5V or 8V Current and Thermal Limits ###

-Due to the thermal constraints shown above, the current limits for the 7.5V and 8V versions of the ATX DC2DC are catagorized into four catagories accomoding to these operational limits.
+Due to the thermal constraints shown above, the current limits for the 7.5V and 8V versions of the ATX DC2DC are catagorized into four catagories according to these operational limits.
 The categories are 7.5V vs 8V and Fanless vs Fan cooling.

   | <b>Operational Mode</b> | <b>Current Limit</b> |
   |------------------|-----------------|